Execurve

 Trader buys a challenge

 Picks an account size and challenge type from your store and pays the fee.
+Revenue is recognized here and the relationship begins.

 2